 - A brace is used to protect your knee after surgery.
-The only time you can remove the brace is for physical therapy and hygiene for the first 4-6 weeks following surgery. - The brace's hinges may be locked in full extension or unlocked based on the location of the lesion please do not change this setting. - No weight bearing on the operative knee for at least 6 weeks.
-Remember that the brace must be on at all times while walking.
+The only time you can remove the brace is for physical therapy and hygiene for the first 4-6 weeks following surgery. - The brace's hinges are locked in full extension do not change the hinges on the brace. - You may put your weight bearing as tolerated/full weight on the operative knee.
+Remember that the brace must be on and locked in extension at all times while walking.
 You will probably need to continue use of the crutches up to six weeks after surgery. - Crutch Adjustment: The crutch length will be set at your height so that there are about two to three fingers between the top of the crutch and the armpit.
 The handgrip should be adjusted so that your elbow bends slightly in the standing position.
 Do not carry your weight in your armpits or lean on your crutches because this can put pressure on nerves. - Crutch walking: Raise both crutches and place them about 12 inches in front of your body.
 Advance both crutches and weak foot forward at the same time.
 Push against the hand grips as you shift your weight forward.
 End with your strong foot ahead of the crutches.
 Repeat the sequence. - Physical Therapy Your physical therapy appointment should have been arranged before your surgery day.
 It is important to start physical therapy 1 week after surgery to avoid any stiffness that can lead to increased pain and slower recovery.
 Your therapist will start range of motion, gait, and strength exercises on your first visit. - No Driving No driving while brace is in place or while on narcotic mediations.
 It may be 2-3 months before it is safe for you to drive.
 You must have full control of your leg, discontinue use of brace, AND be off narcotic medications completely in order to drive. - Work Return to work may require a week or two for desk work, 6-8 weeks for standing work and over 3 months for heavy work.